Updated: Aug 18, 2020

 Vitamin D also known as the sunshine vitamin — vital to the regulation of calcium, lowers high blood pressure, helps muscles and overall health.
 So try to maximise natural light in your home by getting rid of any piece of furniture, blinds, curtains, anything that’s blocking the full potential of sunlight.
 I could go on and on how important natural light is.
 If you wish to get more in-depth, I wrote a separate article dedicated solely to the benefits of natural light in your home and how to increase it.

-Get a good amount of greenery and you will see the difference instantly.
+Get the right amount of greenery, and you will see the difference instantly.
 I love waking up next to a beautiful Palm Tree (and of course my hubby too 😊).
-Plants are not just pretty, they are also natural air purifiers and mood boosters.
-As the Colour Physiology says - Green is one of the most relaxing colours that restores your energy and it helps you clear your mind.
-Don't worry, you don’t have to be an expert on keeping your plants alive, just choose the ones with low maintenance.
+Plants are not just gorgeous; they are also a natural air purifier and mood booster.

 With that being said I am trying to surround myself with as many green friends as possible.
 My husband says if I could, I would turn our flat into a jungle (that’s how bad it is 😊).
 I’m not kidding, take a look at my home office:

-Show off your Plants with Minimalist Eco-Friendly Plant Holders:
+Show off your Plants With These Eco-Friendly Planters:

 Nature is all about curves, soft edges, patterns and small imperfections, contrasting straight lines and right angles that we normally used in interiors.
 The goal is to get the natural feel and cosiness through the curved furniture, curtains made of organic textiles, arch-shaped doors and windows, cushions with different patterns and disproportional home decor as an architectural feature.